6 Breathing Techniques to Reduce Anxiety and Stress

 Image source: Reproduction/Internet

-To do this, it is best for you to be seated comfortably.
-First, you breathe in through your nose for four seconds, holding the air for a few seconds and gently exhaling it through your mouth.
-By putting one hand on the stomach and the other on the chest, it is possible to check if the air is being carried correctly.
+In order to do this, it is ideal for you to be seated comfortably.
+First, take a four-second deep breath in through your nose, holding the air for a few seconds and gently exhaling it through your mouth.
+You can determine if the air is being carried properly by placing one hand on the chest and the other on the stomach.
 The hand on the chest should not move when inhaling, while the air carried to the belly should be felt.

 Breathing for Anger Control